Get more info about setting up a new chapter in your area.

-What is a Chapter?
+What is a chapter?

 A CREST Chapter is effectively a vehicle for promoting and maturing cyber security practices in either a region or a country.
+It is a legal entity in its own right.
+Chapters have a formal contract with CREST (International) that defines formal roles and responsibilities.

-What makes a Chapter?
+What makes a chapter?

 To find out more about how CREST can help build localized CREST chapters, please e-mail [email protected]